wmsalves/Libook/README.md

 Inside the `backend/` folder, you can run several scripts:

--   `npm run start:dev`: Starts the server in development mode with hot-reload.
+-    `npm run start:dev: Starts the server in development mode.`
+-    `npx prisma migrate dev: Applies database migrations.`
--   `npm run build`: Compiles the TypeScript code to JavaScript.
+-    `npm run prisma:seed: Populates the database with base users.`
--   `npm run lint`: Runs the linter to check code quality.
+-    `npm run import:books: Imports books from the Google Books API.`
--   `npx prisma studio`: Opens a visual interface to manage your database.
+-    `npx prisma studio: Opens the Prisma UI to view the database.`

+Inside the `frontend/` folder, you can run several scripts:

+-    `npm run dev: Starts the Vite development server.`
+-    `npm run build: Builds the application for production.`
+-    `npm run lint: Runs the linter.`
 ---

 ### 👤 Author